 Oct 2018 Update: After an usually long 5 year run, unchanged through it all, MEC has finally discontinued the Quattro.
 Clearout pricing was $16, just a tad under the original $19 price in 2013.
 It's replacment is District 220 USB, which should offer a noticeable bump in performance.

 This light is like a scaled-up version of the MEC Plasma.
-This is one of the best inexpensive low-power headlights you can buy, and is an amazing illustration of how far bike lighting has come since I started my career in the 1990s.
+This was one of the better inexpensive low-power headlights you can buy, and was an amazing illustration of how far bike lighting has come since I started my career in the 1990s.

 The Quattro weighs in at 88g and is bigger than the Plasma, although by bike light standards, the Quattro is still relatively small.
 Like the Plasma, it has 3 modes (low/high/flashing), and runtime is quoted at 4/2/5hrs.
 The built-in LiIon battery is charged via a mini USB interface.
 The integrated mount works well on oversize bars or over bar tape, but will require shimming to fit on smaller 25.4mm diameter bars.

-While the Quattro definitely punches above its weight, it doesn't have enough overall output to replace a true higher power light.
+While the Quattro definitely punches above its price, it doesn't have enough overall output to even rival a true higher power light.
 The main beam is very narrow (the width of a bike lane to a single car lane, depending on the ambient conditions), and there is almost no light thrown in the periphery.
 As a result, while capable for navigation purposes, there is a pronounced "tunnel vision" effect when using the Quattro on unlit rural roads.
-The Quattro could have been a little better here, if the main beam wasn't quite so tightly focused.
+The Quattro could have been more effective here, if the main beam wasn't quite so tightly focussed.

-Nevertheless, the Quattro is an excellent light in the inexpensive, low-power class, and it pushes the boundary in this category.
-Not only is it bar none the best light in its category that I've ever owned, but for the price, it's a best value too.
+Nevertheless, the Quattro is a decent light in the inexpensive, low-power class, and it pushed the boundary in this category.
+It was a great value too.
 I would have killed for a light this amazing and affordable during my student days in the late 1990s.
-The Quattro should be the standard bearer for any cyclist looking for the best performing front light for the least $.
+It's been superseeded by newer entrants (such as the Blackburn 200 lumen light).

 Price: CAD$8.75 (now $10)